Agricultural Career Achievement Registry

-Men and women who have contributed a great deal to the development of Oregon's agriculture and natural resources, and/or Oregon State University.
+- Men and women who have contributed a great deal to the development of Oregon's agriculture and natural resources, and/or Oregon State University.
 Rather than short-term public service, this award reflects a lifetime of involvement.

-They should be 74 years of age or older and still be living.
+- They should be 74 years of age or older and still be living.

-In particular, include individuals who have pioneered in some area of Oregon's agriculture and natural resources, or have made innovative changes or performed public service that has helped make Oregon a better place to live.
+- In particular, include individuals who have pioneered in some area of Oregon's agriculture and natural resources, or have made innovative changes or performed public service that has helped make Oregon a better place to live.

 Please provide a 2-3 page summary with the Nomination Form, containing the following information about your candidate:

-Name, address, and phone number (if another person should be contacted, please indicate).
+- Name, address, and phone number (if another person should be contacted, please indicate).

-Date of birth.
-If the exact date is unavailable, include some information to indicate the person is 74 years or older, as of September 30 of the nomination year.
+- Date of birth.
+If the exact date is unavailable, include some information to indicate the person is 74 years or older, as of March 31 of the nomination year.

 A biographical sketch that tells about the nominee, such as family history and accomplishments.
-Be as specific as possible about items of a pioneering or innovative nature that have had an impact on Oregon agriculture and development of our natural resources.
+Be as specific as possible about items of a pioneering or innovative nature that have had an impact on Oregon agriculture and the development of our natural resources.
 Where appropriate, include:

-Dates that the nominee served on agricultural boards and/or committees.
+- Dates that the nominee served on agricultural boards and/or committees.

-Types of cooperation, such as collaboration with specific extension services or experiment station programs, the nominee's role in the cooperative effort, and the significance of this cooperative program.
+- Types of cooperation, such as collaboration with specific extension services or experiment station programs, the nominee's role in the cooperative effort, and the significance of this cooperative program.

-Other types of on-going involvement with OSU.
+- Other types of on-going involvement with OSU.
 These activities could include interactions with students, teaching classes as a volunteer, etc.

-The nominee's efforts to help or encourage others, particularly young people.
+- The nominee's efforts to help or encourage others, particularly young people.

-Do not go into detail on lodge or church membership and activities.
+- Do not go into detail on lodge or church membership and activities.